A frequency function approach to quantitative unique continuation for elliptic equations: Generalized Schr odinger operators

 After simplifications, we see that

 Applications of \eqref{ellip}, \eqref{Abound}, \eqref{LipCond}, and the mean value theorem lead to \eqref{delZkcomp}.
 Finally, \eqref{delZkcomp} implies \eqref{divZest}. \end{proof}

 Now we introduce the variable-coefficient frequency function and estimate its derivative.
-Roughly, we follow the approach used to prove Lemma \ref{monoLemma}, but we additionally incorporate the previous lemma to account for the variable coefficients.
+We essentially follow the approach used to prove Lemma \ref{monoLemma}, but we additionally incorporate the previous lemma to account for the variable coefficients.

 \begin{lemma}[Variable-coefficient frequency function] For some $R > 0$, let $u \in H^2(B_R)$.
 With $A : B_R \to \mathbb{M}_n$, define $\mu$ as in \eqref{muDefn}.
 For $r \in (0, R)$, $\al \ge 2$, and $\om_r$ from \eqref{weightF}, define